* Translated by AI

 Chicago White Sox's Munetaka Murakami. /AFPBBNews=NEWS1

-Facing Murakami, the Angels once again changed their pitcher to left-hander Drew Pomeranz.
+Facing Murakami, the Angels once again changed pitchers to left-hander Drew Pomeranz.
 It made no difference.
 Murakami missed the first pitch, which was outside the strike zone, and appeared unable to time the outside pitch.
 However, he connected with a low, poorly located fifth pitch and sent it soaring over the right-field fence at his home stadium, creating a 7-5 comeback lead.

 The ball, traveling at 95.8 mph (approximately 154.2 km/h), traveled 382 feet (approximately 116 meters) and became his 12th home run of the season.
 With this home run, Murakami surpassed Jordan Alvarez (Houston Astros) and Aaron Judge (New York Yankees) to take sole first place in the MLB home run race.

 She added, "This is the longest streak of consecutive extra-base hits by a player debuting in the majors since at least 1900.
 The previous record was Lee Dae-ho's 10 consecutive extra-base hits during his time with the Seattle Mariners in 2016."
-Murakami's home run, which surpassed Lee Dae-ho and created a new history after 126 years in the majors, was even more valuable as it led his team to victory.
+Murakami's home run, which surpassed Lee Dae-ho and created a new history after 126 years in the majors, was even more valuable because it led his team to victory.

-Chicago White Sox's Munetaka Murakami hit a go-ahead three-run home run over the right-field fence in the bottom of the 7th inning with no outs and runners on second and third bases at the 2026 MLB regular-season home game against the Los Angeles Angels at Rate Field in Chicago, Illinois, USA, on the 28th (Korean time). /AFPBBNews=NEWS1
+Chicago White Sox's Munetaka Murakami hit a go-ahead three-run home run over the right-field fence in the bottom of the 7th inning with no outs and runners on second and third bases at a 2026 MLB regular-season home game against the Los Angeles Angels at Rate Field in Chicago, Illinois, USA, on the 28th (Korean time). /AFPBBNews=NEWS1

-Chicago White Sox's Munetaka Murakami hit a go-ahead three-run home run over the right-field fence in the bottom of the 7th inning with no outs and runners on second and third bases at the 2026 MLB regular-season home game against the Los Angeles Angels at Rate Field in Chicago, Illinois, USA, on the 28th (Korean time). /AFPBBNews=NEWS1
+Chicago White Sox's Munetaka Murakami hit a go-ahead three-run home run over the right-field fence in the bottom of the 7th inning with no outs and runners on second and third bases at a 2026 MLB regular-season home game against the Los Angeles Angels at Rate Field in Chicago, Illinois, USA, on the 28th (Korean time). /AFPBBNews=NEWS1

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>